 As we explore the relationship between gay men and masculinity in our landmark new issue - available to download

-A survey of more than 5,000 readers, conducted in October 2017, has revealed to us that a whopping 54% of gay men have found themselves actively changing their behaviour in order to appear "more masculine" at work so they "fit in".
+A survey of more than 5,000 readers, conducted in October 2017, revealed to us that a whopping 71% of gay men have found themselves actively turned off by a prospective partner because they have shown signs of femininity.

 The survey also revealed that 41% of bisexual, queer and gay men have considered themselves "less of a man" because of their sexuality.